MorenoS96/StarSystemTravelTimeService/README.md

 cd StarSystemTravelTimeService

-mvnw clean install -DskipTests # remove -DskipTests if you want to execute the tests
+(remove -DskipTests if you want to execute the tests) mvnw clean install -DskipTests

 docker-compose up -d